 Interactive Chart Kazakhstan Crude Oil Production

 The National Program of Wind Power Sector Development sets wind generation targets of 900 GWh in 2015 (700 GWh achieved) and 5 TWh in 2024.
 According to the 2050 Strategy (2013), which aimed to move Kazakhstan to a green economy: non-fossil energies (nuclear, hydro, solar, and wind) should account for 3% (only wind and solar) by 2020, about 30% by 2030 and 50% of the country's total energy consumption by 2050.
 The COVID crisis and volatile oil prices led this project to move Kazakhstan towards green energies.

 Interactive Chart Kazakhstan Share of Renewables in Electricity Production (incl hydro)

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

 CO2 Fuel Combustion/CO2 Emissions

-In its 2015 Nationally Determined Contribution (NDC), Kazakhstan announced an unconditional target to reduce GHG emissions to 15% below 1990 levels by 2030, and a conditional target of 25%.
+In 2020, the government of Kazakhstan announced an unconditional target to reach carbon neutrality by 2060.
+In its first NDC (2015), it had set an unconditional target to reduce greenhouse gas (GHG) emissions to 15% below 1990 levels by 2030 and a conditional target of 25%.

 CO2 emissions from energy combustion more than doubled between 2000 and 2013.
-After a decrease until 2015, they are increasing again and now stand at close to their 1990 level.
-Kazakhstan is among the world's 10 largest CO2 emitters per unit of GDP.
+After a decrease until 2015, they are increasing again and now stand at close to their 1993 level (around 200 MtCO2).

 Graph: CO2-ENERGY EMISSIONS (MtCO2)